 Achieving an award became a priority for the School in 2011, when the Chief Medical Officer announced that the NIHR would only shortlist medical schools for Biomedical Research Centre and Unit funding if they had a Silver Athena SWAN award within five years.

 Professor Fiona Karet led the steering group that produced the School’s award submission.
 Whilst much of the work has been to level the playing field and offer development opportunities for women, the aim is for changes to processes and practices, such as family-friendly policies, to have a positive effect on working culture and improve the intellectual environment for everyone.

-The School’s Silver Award must be renewed in 2016, and to ensure this is achieved, an ambitious Action Plan has been put in place to deliver improvements in the way we support all staff, but particularly women at key points in their careers.
+The School’s Silver Award was renewed in 2016.
+The award outlined an ambitious Action Plan to deliver improvements in the way we support all staff, but particularly women at key points in their careers.
 Work is planned in the following areas:

 - Recruitment Practices and Strategies

 - In-role Support: flexible working; career breaks; promotion; childcare